8-How to Cite Sources

 Example: Differences in Citation Styles

-The image below shows bibliographic citations in four common styles.
-Notice that they contain information about who the author is, article title, journal title, publication year, and information about volume, issue, and pages.
-Notice also the small differences in punctuation, order of the elements, and formatting that do make a difference.
+The image and text below show the same source’s bibliographic citation in four common citation styles.
+Notice that all of the citations contain information about who the author is, the article title, the title of the journal in which it was published, the year the source was published, and information about the volume, issue, and pages in the journal.
+But, depending on the style, that publication information is arranged differently within the citation.
+Notice also the small differences in punctuation, spacing, and order of information that make one citation style different from another.